Hyrcanian forests: Endemic species

 The Hyrcanian forests are thought to have served as a refugium for certain species during changing climatic conditions.
 The Iranian edible dormouse (Glis persicus) is an endemic of this ecoregion, and is thought to have evolved when mid-Miocene climatic change led to the fragmentation of the ancestral Glis population, with one such population fragment surviving in these forests and evolving into a new species.
 The bat Myotis hyrcanicus is likely also endemic to this region.
 The region is also known to preserve a unique lineage of bicolored shrew (Crocidura leucodon) that diverged from the other lineages during the mid-Pleistocene, about 1 million years ago.
 The Persian mountain salamander (Paradactylodon persicus) is an aquatic salamander endemic to high rainfall regions of the Hyrcanian forest.
 It is primarily known from its aquatic larvae which live in permanent streams with forest cover.
 This is a very understudied species and very few adults have ever been found.
 It is under threat from habitat loss due to logging, agricultural development, and urban sprawl.

 Protected areas

 The diversity and endemism of the species make the Caspian Hyrcanian forests a priority and unique feature for species conservation.
 Habitats are threatened by conversion into tea, vegetable, fruit, and vine plantations, unsustainable forestry and poaching.

+The Caspian forests were nationalized in the 1960s as part of state-led environmental and land management policies.
+Following this measure, inhabitants of the forested zones—primarily pastoral communities whose livelihoods depended on cattle grazing, seasonal mobility, and access to woodland resources—were compelled by government authorities to relocate to nearby settled villages.
+This resettlement policy effectively ended long-standing patterns of forest habitation and traditional pastoral land use, transforming both the social organization of these communities and their relationship to the forest landscape.